 Our Multiple Mutual Fund Strategy, or MMFS, provides participation in global markets and the means to efficiently rebalance portfolios as changes in your institution’s needs or market conditions necessitate.

 Why do we recommend a portfolio of mutual funds over a portfolio of individual stocks and bonds?
-Our experience has confirmed that mutual funds offer a cost-effective strategy for generating risk-adjusted returns for most investors for the following reasons.
+Our experience has shaped our belief that mutual funds offer a more cost-effective strategy for generating risk-adjusted returns for most investors for the following reasons.

 A portfolio of multiple mutual funds offers diversification among thousands of individual securities and many different asset classes, including exposure to: